docarray/docarray/CONTRIBUTING.md

 We don't enforce naming of PRs and branches, but we recommend you follow the same style.
 It can simply be one of your commit messages, just copy/paste it, e.g. `fix(readme): improve the readability and move sections`.

 <a name="-adding a dependency"></a>
-## Addind a dependency
+## ➕ Adding a dependency

 To add a depepency to DocArray you need to edit the `pyproject.toml` and add your dependency in the `[tool.poetry.dependencies]` section.
 Always overwrite poetry default version number (if you used `poetry add XYZ`):
-1- pick an appropirate version number.
+- Pick an appropirate version number.
 You should not nescarry pick the latest one but rather pick the old enough one that is still compatible
-2- use the `>=` notatation instead of the `~` to not lock upper limit
+- Use the `>=` notation instead of the `~` to not lock upper limit

-If the dependency should be optional, example : if it is a new library for a new modalities or a new vector database.
-Then you need to make the dependecy optional
+If appropriate, make the dependency optional.
+For example if it is a new library for a new modality or new vector database.

 `mylib = {version = ">=X.y.z", optional = true }`

-and you need to add an extra :
+you will also need to add an extra:
 ```toml
 [tool.poetry.extras]
 new_modalities = ['mylib']